 How to choose pillow material

 There are many different pillow materials to choose from, which will determine how comfortable you are and how supportive and firm your pillow is.
-We’ve gone into more detail about choosing your pillow filling in our down vs memory foam vs feather vs synthetic pillow guide (opens in new tab), but we’ll quickly explain the different types and benefits of each below.
+T3 has gone into more detail about choosing your pillow filling in our down vs memory foam vs feather vs synthetic pillow guide, but I’ll quickly explain the different types and benefits of each below.

 Down pillows are made from goose or duck feathers, which are found underneath the tougher, exterior feathers of the bird.
 This gives the pillow a soft cloud-like feel with its cluster make-up and can be longer lasting than synthetic pillows, although they will be more expensive.
 They can trap heat at times and if you’re vegan, you might not want to choose a down pillow due to its use of animal products.